martha-chow/martha-chow.github.io/docs/index.markdown

 <img style="float: right;" src="/files/eth.JPG" width="200">
 </p>

-I'm a first-year Civil and Environmental PhD student at MIT, working on bio-fabricated materials for preservation.
-My advisor is Prof. Benedetto Marelli.
+I am a first-year Civil and Environmental PhD student at MIT, working on bio-fabricated materials for preservation.
+I am a [[Croucher Scholar]](https://croucher.org.hk/en/fellows-and-scholars/martha-chow), advised by [[Prof. Benedetto Marelli]](https://marelli.mit.edu/).

-I grew up in Hong Kong and received my B.S. in Cell and Molecular Biology at the University of California, San Diego.
+I grew up in Hong Kong and received my B.S. in Cell and Molecular Biology from the University of California, San Diego.
 Before MIT, I trained under the supervision of Dr. Keith Joung at Arena Bioworks, and Prof. Michael Springer at Harvard Medical School.

 # Research